shibayan/keyvault-acmebot/README.md

 [![Release](https://img.shields.io/github/release/shibayan/keyvault-acmebot.svg)](https://github.com/shibayan/keyvault-acmebot/releases/latest)
 [![License](https://img.shields.io/github/license/shibayan/keyvault-acmebot.svg)](https://github.com/shibayan/keyvault-acmebot/blob/master/LICENSE)

-This is an application to automate the issuance and renewal of Let's Encrypt certificates for the Azure Key Vault.
-We have started to solve the following issues
+This is an application to automate the issuance and renewal of [Let's Encrypt](https://letsencrypt.org/) certificates stored in the Azure Key Vault.
+We have started to address the following requirements:

-- Using the Key Vault to store certificates securely
+- Using the Azure Key Vault to store certificates securely
 - Centralized management of a large number of certificates using a single Key Vault
-- Easy to deploy and configure
+- Easy to deploy and configure solution
 - Highly reliable implementation
 - Ease of Monitoring (Application Insights, Webhook)